-ELSE CONTINUE WITH QA11_A44
+ELSE CONTINUE WITH QA11_A34

-QA11_A44 In the last 12 months, did you have a CAT scan or CT scan?
-During this test, you are lying down and moved through a donut shaped x-ray machine while holding your breath.
+QA11_A34 In the past 12 months, did you have a CAT scan or CT scan?
+During this test, you lie on a table that moves through a donut shaped x-ray machine while you hold your breath.

 YES 1